benkolilla/randomMessageGenerator/README.md

     You are not your mistakes.

-    Don't let you fear own you.
+    Don't let your fear own you.
 Own yourself.

     Falling down is an accident, staying down is a choice.

-    If you are goind through hell keep going.
+    If you are going through hell keep going.

 - array 3